“God reigns, let the earth be glad, and isles rejoice each one,” including the British Isles.Psalm 97:1 Scottish metrical version.

 The low-key UK celebrations remind me of the Millennium ‘celebrations’ in 2000, when there was nothing that could unite the country, not even our language.
 Hopefully, Brexit Britain will revive itself into that long celebrated United Kingdom that has survived for several hundred years.

 It is notable that the Irish Language Act featured in recent Northern Ireland politics and it is thought to be one factor in the new attempt to unify the island politically and divide the United Kingdom.
 The EU tried to use the Brexit negotiations for a landgrab, and it has not given up its intentions.
 Scottish Gaelic is now the default language for teaching new schoolchildren in the Western Isles.
-Yet language did not feature in the Brexit debate.
+Yet language did not feature in the Brexit debate although it is important and significant.

 On BBC Politics Live today we were told that there was a lot of debate in the German press about Britain jumping into the unknown, which Germany would never do.
 This shows that English-speaking people are unable to follow the national mood of Continental countries speaking foreign languages.
 The foreign-language issue never surfaced in the Brexit debate but I mentioned it many times as a fundamental reason why the European Union cannot be a meeting of minds far less of hearts.
 Not only must a country have monetary and political union to function properly, but there must be a linguistic union otherwise there is a built-in democratic deficit.
 The attempt to promote Esperanto was not successful and it is time to recognise that language is as important as border issues in modern politics.